sumuduliyanage/Library-Management-System/README.md

 You have to do below changes in the jupitor file before running it.
 These changes are suitable for both jupytor files.

+ - Give correct path for the caffe models and prototxt files changing below 4 lines of code

+   protoPathage = os.path.sep.join([r"path to the folder where deploy_age.prototxt is in",  "deploy_age.prototxt"])

+   modelPathage = os.path.sep.join([r"path to the folder where age_net.caffemodel is in","age_net.caffemodel"])

+   protoPathgender = os.path.sep.join([r"path to the folder where deploy_gender.prototxt  is in",  "deploy_gender.prototxt"])

+   modelPathgender = os.path.sep.join([r"path to the folder where gender net.caffemodel is in","gender_net.caffemodel"])

+ - To load the pre-built model for facial detection, edit below line of code.

+   face_cascade_path = os.path.sep.join([r"path to haarcascade code",  "haarcascade_frontalface_default.xml"])

+ - If you are running Age and Gender detection for Images.ipynb edit below line of code to add the path to the sample image

+   image = cv2.imread(r"Path to sample image")

+  By doing these changes you can successfully run the application.
+Make sure you have installed anaconda navigator , opencv and numpy libraries.